strubell/11-767/labs/lab2-project-workshop.md

 Lab 2: Project Workshopping / Peer Feedback
 ===
 The goal of this lab is for you to give and receive peer feedback on project outlines before writing up your proposal.

+**You can find your team's reviewing assignments in the first sheet [here](https://docs.google.com/spreadsheets/d/1_pw_lYkFutMjuL1_j6RdxNyQlj7LvF_f5eEKr1Qm-w0/edit?usp=sharing).
+The second sheet contains links to all teams' outlines to review.
+Once you have reviewed an outline, please enter a link to your review (e.g. a Google Doc, public github repo, etc.) in the third sheet.**

 Here's a reminder of what your completed project proposal should include:
 - Motivation
 - Hypotheses (key ideas)
 - How you will test those hypotheses: datasets, ablations, and other experiments or analyses.